sambody/inkscape-guide-tools/README.md

 ![Remove selected guides](img/removeselectedguides.png)

-Tip: To remove ALL guides from your document, instead of using this extension, just go to *Edit > Delete all guides* (Inkscape 0.91 and up)
+Tip: To remove ALL guides from your page, instead of using this extension, just go to *Edit > Delete all guides* (Inkscape 0.91 and up)

 -----